sunny-encanto/Laiza/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## to Remove lStar not found Error

+dependency uni_links
+Update compileSdkVersion and targetSdkVersion to 31

+And add this code snippet in your android/build.gradle file at the very end.

+configurations.all {
+resolutionStrategy {
+force 'androidx.core:core-ktx:1.6.0'
+}
+}